Analysis

 Tip

-If you find the exponents in the group presentation hard to read (due to the superscripts being very small), you can visit Regina's settings and disable unicode symbols.
+If you find the exponents in the group presentations hard to read (due to the superscripts being very small), you can visit Regina's settings and disable unicode symbols.
 This will change the display to use a simple “pidgin TeX” instead.

 Text Codes